dsflow-io/dsflow/README.md

 #### Zoom on jobs: inputs and outputs

 _Jobs_ are single units of data transformation.
 They take one or multiple **inputs** and produce an **output**.
-Most of the work of Data Scientists consists in creating jobs, and improving them constantly, through successive iterations.
+Most of the work of Data Scientists consists of creating jobs and improving them constantly through successive iterations.

-Notebook environments are well suited for data exploration and experimentation.
-Then it's natural to turn a notebook into a job.
+Notebook environments are well suited for data exploration and experimentation, so it's natural to turn a notebook into a job.
 With dsflow, you'll be able to parametrize your notebooks by specifying input and output values.
 Notebooks become **first-class** jobs.